I'm Standing on a Million Lives

 I'm Standing on a Million Lives (100万の命の上に俺は立っている, Hyakuman no Inochi no Ue ni Ore wa Tatte Iru) is a Japanese manga series written by Naoki Yamakawa and illustrated by Akinari Nao.
 It has been serialized in Kodansha's shōnen manga magazine Bessatsu Shōnen Magazine since June 2016.
 The manga is licensed in North America by Kodansha USA.
-An anime television series adaptation by Maho Film aired from October to December 2020, and a second season aired from July to September 2021.
+An anime television series adaptation produced by Maho Film aired from October to December 2020, and a second season aired from July to September 2021.

 Plot

 Yuusuke Yotsuya, Iu Shindo, and Kusue Hakozaki were transported by a mysterious half-faced creature to do his play, asking them quests to complete the game within the duration.
 As bonus, they are almost set as immortals, respawning after they die, if at least one of them survives until the time limit expires.

 The trio were joined by 3 people, Yuka Yukitate, Keita Torii and Glenda Carter.
 They are doing missions and after passing it, they return to real life, but after the next quest appears, they return to the world, with few years passed since.

 The mysterious creature, answers any questions they ask after every quest finished.
 And revealed that they were playing in countless alternate worlds and alternating sequences.